Frequently Asked Questions

 If you become unwell outside of clinic hours and need to be seen urgently by a doctor please call the surgery number and you will be advised of the appropriate number to call.

-If you need an urgent doctor appointment after 7pm on weekdays and over the weekend you can avail of Doctor on Duty service by calling (01) 4539333.
+If you need an urgent doctor appointment after 6pm on weekdays and over the weekend you can avail of EDOC – New urgent GP Care Service:

 How do I register with the practice?